ChibTheMan23/CNN-Anomaly-Detection/README.md

 # Anomaly Detection in Website Traffic Using Deep Learning

 ## 📌 Project Overview
 This project enhances Mixtiles' website traffic anomaly detection using DeepAnT, a Convolutional Neural Network (CNN)-based approach designed for time series anomaly detection.
 DeepAnT operates by predicting future values in a time series and identifying anomalies when significant deviations occur between the predicted and actual values.
 Traditional threshold-based methods often misclassify normal traffic fluctuations as anomalies or fail to catch actual issues.
-By leveraging deep learning, we aim to reduce false positives and false negatives, enhancing Mixtiles' ability to detect meaningful deviations.
+By leveraging deep learning, I aim to reduce false positives and false negatives, enhancing Mixtiles' ability to detect meaningful deviations.

 ### 🔍 Key Features
 - DeepAnT-Based Detection: Uses a CNN model trained on historical traffic data to predict future values.